 - a.
 For filtered water, the MCL is <0.3 NTU 95% of the time. - b.
 For unfiltered Hetch Hetchy water, the MCL is 5.0 NTU. - c.
-Levels in the distribution system. - $\ensuremath{\textbf{d}}.$ Levels in the distribution system and groundwater wells. - e.
-Max value was identified at the SVWTP.
-All customers receive water blended with Hetch Hetch and SFPUC estimates that the blended value was 143 ppb.
+Levels in the distribution system. - d.
+Levels in the distribution system and groundwater wells. - e.
+The detected chlorate in the SFPUC treated water is a degradation product of sodium hypochlorite used by the SFRWS for water disinfection.